 The Women of Metropolis and Frankenstein

-The other interesting comparison between Whale’s Frankenstein and Lang’s Metropolis, which is the role of women.
+Another interesting comparison between Whale’s Frankenstein and Lang’s Metropolis, is the role of women.
 Part of the issue with Metropolis is that there’s only really two woman characters, Maria… um… other Maria.
 Or maybe that’s one character.
 One and a half?

 Anyway, Maria’s role is to lead the workers towards Freder and salvation.
 Elizabeth has a similar role in Frankenstein and Bride, acting as Frankenstein’s conscience.
 Maria and Elizabeth are both blameless women who are threatened – by Rotwang, by the Monster, by Pretorius.